sirisian/ecmascript-types/decoratorreplacement.md

 | `Intl`, and every `toLocale*` method | the host's locale data, so the same source expands differently on two MACHINES |

-**A macro cannot READ the clock; it can EMIT code that reads it.** Nothing here stops a macro generating `Date.now()` — that code runs later, in the user's realm, with the user's `Date`.
+**A macro cannot READ the clock; it can EMIT code that reads it.** Nothing here stops a macro generating `Date.now()` â€” that code runs later, in the user's realm, with the user's `Date`.
 What is forbidden is the macro consulting the clock while deciding what to generate.

-What remains is enough to compute with: `Object`, `Array`, `Map`, `Set`, `RegExp`, `JSON`, `String`, `Number`, `BigInt`, `Math`'s deterministic members, and the `TokenStream` facilities of §4.2.
+What remains is enough to compute with: `Object`, `Array`, `Map`, `Set`, `RegExp`, `JSON`, `String`, `Number`, `BigInt`, `Math`'s deterministic members, and the `TokenStream` facilities of Â§4.2.

 **And it is checkable statically, which a sandbox would not have been.**
-Determinism can still be tested by expanding twice and comparing, but the point of evaluability is that the check happens before anything runs — the property is enforced by what a macro can NAME rather than by what a realm withholds.
+Determinism can still be tested by expanding twice and comparing, but the point of evaluability is that the check happens before anything runs â€” the property is enforced by what a macro can NAME rather than by what a realm withholds.

-**And the strongest argument for it is not security, it is DETERMINISM.** If a preprocessor can `fetch`, the same source can expand differently on two loads, so **the expanded output cannot be cached** — which forfeits code caching for every module that uses a macro, in a design whose §4.4 phase split exists to protect compilation performance.
+**And the strongest argument for it is not security, it is DETERMINISM.** If a preprocessor can `fetch`, the same source can expand differently on two loads, so **the expanded output cannot be cached** â€” which forfeits code caching for every module that uses a macro, in a design whose Â§4.4 phase split exists to protect compilation performance.
 A sandbox makes expansion a pure function of its input, so the expansion can be cached with the compiled code, and a build tool can perform it ahead of time and get the same answer the engine would.

-It also simplifies two things elsewhere: §4.4 needs no blocking for the expansion step itself, only for the preprocessor module's own load, and §5.4's worry about expansion depth becoming a network-round-trip count cannot arise.
+It also simplifies two things elsewhere: Â§4.4 needs no blocking for the expansion step itself, only for the preprocessor module's own load, and Â§5.4's worry about expansion depth becoming a network-round-trip count cannot arise.

 #### Decided: **(b) + (d) + (e)**